eclipse-che/che-docs/src/main/_docs/artik-ide-plugin/artik-start-windows.md

 artik-ide help
 ```

-#### Advanced Configuration
-There are many aspects of ARTIK IDE like port and hostname that can be configured by [setting Eclipse Che properties](../../docs/usage-docker#environment-variables).

 # 4. Create Workspaces and Projects
 The ARTIK IDE provides a step-by-step wizard for creating your first workspace.
 It provides stacks for ARTIK and Android, as well as many other languages through the "Stack Library."
 Stacks will populate the workspace with a runtime, SDK, and libraries needed for building new projects that will run on an ARTIK board.